erikbcode/Ajian-Mobile-App/docs/home.md

             - Nutrition information for various ingredients offered by the restaurant
 - Hours Page
     - Interactive map displaying the location of the restaurant
+    - Button to open directions to Ajian in maps app
     - List of Ajian's current hours by day of week
 - Announcements Page
-    - Lists current announcements that can be updated by the restaurant owner
+    - Lists current announcements that can be updated by the restaurant owner via the separate admin dashboard site
 - Account Page
     - Allows the user to create an account to receive a free sushi roll of their choice
+    - Users must verify their phone number prior to creating an account to receive the reward
+        - This verification is done using Firebase reCAPTCHA
     - User can update their account information including Name, Email, Phone Number
     - Additional rewards functionality TODO